NIST Cybersecurity Framework: A Comprehensive Guide

 Five Useful Resources for Small Businesses

-We understand that full compliance with the framework can be complicated, time-consuming, and costly.
-Fortunately, NIST provides an array of helpful resources to help make the process a little less difficult.
+Full compliance with the framework can be complicated, time-consuming, and costly.
+Fortunately, NIST provides various helpful resources to help make the process a little less difficult.
 Let’s review them here.

 Start with the institute’s official publications, including of course the NIST Cybersecurity Framework documentation itself.
 In addition to the official framework, there are over a thousand other publications on the topic of cybersecurity aimed at different technology environments and industries.